dataArtisans/flink-training-web/setup/localCluster.md

 In order to execute programs on a running Flink instance (rather than from within your IDE), you need to install Flink on your machine.
 To do so, follow these steps:

 - Download the Apache Flink {{site.flink-version}} release from the [download page](http://flink.apache.org/downloads.html).
 Since we won't use HDFS or YARN, any Hadoop version will work, including the "without bundled hadoop" version.
+The training exercises are setup to use Scala {{site.scala_version}}, so choose a compatible Flink release.
-- Extract the downloaded archive
+- Extract the downloaded archive.
 - The resulting folder contains a Flink setup that can be locally executed without any further configuration.

 ### 2. Start a local Flink instance